Olsthoorn/TransGrwFlow_Syllabus_Exams_Assignments/docs/HowTo.md

     ``

-    The original documentation in the directory SyllabusUptoDate is in its .LyX files.
+    The original documentation in the directory `SyllabusUptoDate` is in its `.LyX` files.

-    After any of the LyX files has been changed save it and export from LyX to pdflatex, yielding the tex file of the same name.
+    After any of the `LyX` files has been changed save it and export from `LyX` to `pdflatex`, which yields the `.tex` file of the same basename.

-    The notebooks, one as an intro, one for useful Python techniques and the others each for one assignment if a given course year may be updated in jupyter, Ipython or rather in vscode.
+    The notebooks, one as an intro, one for useful Python techniques and the others each for one assignment of a given course year may be updated in jupyter, Ipython or rather in VScode.
 No export needs to be done.

-    The from the docs/source directory run each of the .py files (except conf.py) ton convert the tex files in the SyllabusUptoDate directory to the required restructured text source files (.rst) from which the documentation will be built.
+    Then,  from the `project/docs/source directory`, run each of the `.py` files (except `conf.py`) to convert the `.tex` files in the `project/SyllabusUptoDate` directory to the required restructured text source files (.rst) from which the documentation will be built.

-    When done, move up to the docs directory and issue the commands
+    When done, move up to the`prject/docs' directory and issue the commands:

-    make clean  # this may be omitted of one file was edited as the build process with see it.
-Just to make sure you get a complete new build, you may use it. make html  # generated the html files
+    make clean  # this may be omitted if one file was edited, as the build process with see it.
+                # Just to make sure you get a complete new build, you may use it.
+    make html   # generated the `.html` files

     finally:
-    cd to the build/html directory and click the index.html file to start up the documentation in the browser.
+    cd to the `project/docs/build/html` directory and click the `index.html` file to start up the documentation in the browser.

-    Theo Olsthoorn
-    July 4, 2022
+    @Theo Olsthoorn, 2022/07/04, 2022. typos 2024/12/21